-Some women experience positive feelings mixed with some transient feelings of sadness, guilt or anger.
+Some people experience positive feelings mixed with some transient feelings of sadness, guilt or anger.
 Sometimes people think they are experiencing guilt when they are actually feeling sad.
 Sadness is often about the fact that a pregnancy occurred at the wrong time.
 It may be related to feeling a sense of loss and a need to grieve.
 Although this process passes through predictable stages, everyone grieves differently and the intensity will not be the same for everyone.
-Grief may be about the pregnancy, but also for the loss of an important relationship or even about the vision of how a woman thought her life would unfold.
+Grief may be about the pregnancy, but also for the loss of an important relationship or even about the vision of how a person thought their life would unfold.
 At the same time, moving through the abortion can affirm the concept of oneself as a person who is able to handle a life crisis with courage and dignity.

 Kensington Clinic offers post-abortion counselling to our patients who are experiencing emotional difficulties after the abortion.
 If you feel it would be beneficial for you to talk to a counsellor again, appointments can be arranged by calling the clinic.